Plugin v1.5

 Pro plan sites have unlimited cloud scan credits and unlock Enterprise Cloud features: AI Malware Detection and High Sensitivity scanning.

-Scheduling and System Limits
+Scheduling and Exclusions

 Automated Scans